thingsboard/thingsboard.github.io/docs/user-guide/install/pe/docker.md

 docker-compose up
 ```
 {: .copy-code}

-Where:

-- `PUT_YOUR_LICENSE_SECRET_HERE` - placeholder for your license secret obtained on the first step;
-- `8080:9090`            - connect local port 8080 to exposed internal HTTP port 9090;
-- `1883:1883`            - connect local port 1883 to exposed internal MQTT port 1883;
-- `5683:5683`            - connect local port 5683 to exposed internal COAP port 5683;
-- `~/.mytbpe-data:/data`   - mounts the host's dir `~/.mytbpe-data` to ThingsBoard DataBase data directory;
-- `~/.mytbpe-logs:/var/log/thingsboard`   - mounts the host's dir `~/.mytbpe-logs` to ThingsBoard logs directory;
-- `mytbpe`             - friendly local name of this machine;
-- `restart: always`        - automatically start ThingsBoard in case of system reboot and restart in case of failure.;
-- `store/thingsboard/tb-pe:3.0.1PE`          - docker image.

 After executing this command you can open `http://{your-host-ip}:8080` in you browser (for ex. `http://localhost:8080`).
 You should see ThingsBoard login page.
 Use the following default credentials: